Easter is a good time of year to get away. Here's some tips on camping during the school holidays.

 Make sure you take the duvets from the beds at home to put over the top of your sleeping bags.

 Put down rugs and a tent carpet.
 Again, this helps with ground insulation.
-Believe me, it makes a big difference, even in summer.
+It makes a big difference, even in summer.

-At night, having a campfire can help keep warm.
+At night, having a campfire can help keep you warm.
 Find sites that permit campfires.

 Take plenty of layers.
-Base layers are still good for night at this time of year.
+Base layers are still good for the night at this time of year.

 Building a tarp shelter is also advisable, as this can help trap some heat when having a campfire and keep the rain off.
 Keeping dry is a big part of keeping warm.